rust-lang/rustc-perf/collector/README.md

   substring of the name of the benchmark(s) you wish to run.
 - `--exclude $STR` is the inverse of `--filter`. `$STR` is a substring of the name of the benchmark(s) you wish to skip.
-- `--sync-git` can be passed to make the collector sync with the remote repository before and after committing.
-This is usually not useful for individual Rust compiler developers.

 The following options, if present, must appear after `bench_local` in the command.